sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>exiv2</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Exif and Iptc metadata manipulation library
+Short desc    : Exif and Iptc metadata manipulation library
 URL          : http://www.exiv2.org/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : A command line utility to access image metadata, allowing one to:
+Descript     : A command line utility to access image metadata, allowing one to:
              : * print the Exif metadata of Jpeg images as summary info, interpreted values,
              :   or the plain data for each tag
              : * print the Iptc metadata of Jpeg images